CleverCodeCravers/LittleScriptBuddy/README.md

 }
 ```

-The text will then end up below the comment:
+The comment will then be replaced by the content the script delivered:
 ```
-// lsb: collection of IWhatever public class WhateverCollection {
+public class WhateverCollection {
     private List<IWhatever> data = new List<IWhatever>();